DitoHI/cosmosdb-graphql-boilerplate/README.md

-### CosmosDB with GraphQL

-GraphQL is a powerful tool to satisfy the front end for them to manipulate the returned data in the client.
-Also CosmosDB is also a powerful tool to satisfy the back end to manipulate the request data from the client.
-But it's so daunting to combine them as a full pack server.
-So this boilerplate comes to solve that daunting process

-### Public Blog API
+# Public Blog API

+Open Data for Blog API. **Anyone** can use it.
+Every when.
+Every where.
+Good news for the Front End Engineer, you will not be bothered again to build the back end API first :muscle:

+## Tech Stacks

+This project developed using [Apollo Server](https://github.com/apollographql/apollo-server) and [Azure Cosmos DB](https://github.com/Azure/azure-cosmosdb-node) as the database.
+It means, We are already using **GraphQL**

+## Introduction

-The boilerplate is using **user** as the model and resolvers which is likely to be displayed in _curriculum vitae_ alongside with the **blog** management
+The boilerplate is using **user** as the model and resolvers which is likely to be displayed in curriculum vita alongside with the **blog** management

 ## Dependencies